ant-design/ant-design-web3/packages/web3/src/wagmi/index.md

 Currently, we officially provide the adapter of Ethereum, and you can also develop your own adapter to support other chains.
 You can read the [adapter documentation](../../../../docs/guide/adapter.md) to learn more about the adapter.

+## Recommended configuration

+We support rich configurations of wallets, protocols, and interaction methods.
+For most DApps, we recommend using the following configuration:

+<code src="./demos/recommend.tsx"></code>

+The recommended configuration mainly includes:

+- Use the EIP6963 protocol to automatically add detected plugin wallets.
+- By default, add MetaMask and TokenPocket, Okx wallets, and provide download guides when users have not installed wallets.
+- By default, add WalletConnect, which supports users to connect various wallets through mobile phone scanning.
+- Remove wallet grouping to simplify the ui.

 ## Basic Usage

 <code src="./demos/basic.tsx"></code>